Department of Sociology and Anthropology Courses

 SOCL 223 — Logics of Inquiry

-An introduction to the world of doing sociology, this class covers the logic and techniques of social scientific research.
-Readings, lectures, and exercises both in and out of the classroom are designed to help students experience the field and develop methodological skills first-hand.
-Students will learn how to conceptualize, operationalize and conduct sociological research projects, including construction of research questions, an understanding of the intersection between theory and praxis, composing interview questions and guides for both qualitative and quantitative studies, collection, entry, and analysis of data, and presentation of empirical findings.
+An introduction "doing sociology," this class covers the logic and techniques of social scientific research.
+Readings, lectures, and exercises are designed to help students experience the field and develop methodological skills first-hand.
+Students will learn how to conceptualize, operationalize and conduct sociological research projects, including constructing research questions, understanding the intersection between theory and data, composing questions and guides for both qualitative and quantitative studies, as well as collecting, entering, and analyzing data and reporting empirical findings.

 Prerequisite: SOCL 101 and SOCL 226.
 This course is for SOCL majors only.